SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects_V2.md

     <groupId>com.sap.cloud.security.xsuaa</groupId>
     <artifactId>api</artifactId>
     <version>2.6.2</version>
-    <scope>provided</scope> <!-- provided with buildpack -->
+    <scope>provided</scope>
 </dependency>
 ```
 The dependency `com.sap.cloud.security:java-api` is the new api exposed by the SAP Java Buildpack as of version `x.y.z`.

 ## Adapt Environment Variable
-As the API is incompatible with the former one, You have to tell the SAP Java Buildpack, that you want to use the latest api.
+As the new `java-api` is incompatible with the former one, You have to tell the SAP Java Buildpack, that you want to use the latest api.
 This is done by providing the `ENABLE_SECURITY_JAVA_API_V2` environment variable as part of your deployment descriptor, e.g. in your `manifest.yml` file.

 With that the SAP Java Buildpack will provide `com.sap.cloud.security.token.AccessToken` instead of `XSUserInfo` in tomcat principal object.